 Squirrels are a big part of park life and so you will see plenty snacking away on nuts and jumping from a tree.
 There is also the options and areas around the complex to go do some bird watching from huts, seats and more shaded areas that are perfect for twitchers.

 Sadly, unlike most hotels, the gym at Center Parcs is not free and instead needs to be booked at a cost of £5 per visit.

 2. Go Swimming

 Swimming is one of the best free things to do at Center Parcs.
 The Subtropical Swimming Paradise is open to all guests from 10am to 9pm and is a popular place for many families and people to go during their trip.
-This probably has to be my favourite thing to do as there is so much to do.

-There is something for everyone from rapids to ride, water rides for both adults and kids, jacuzzi’s for the adults and a super fun play area with a pirate ship for infants and smaller children to play in.
+There is something for everyone from rapids to water rides for both adults and kids, jacuzzi’s for the adults and a super fun play area with a pirate ship for infants and smaller children to play in.

 We found the swimming pool, rides and rapids were especially popular with older children and teens as it was somewhere they could have a little more freedom, though make sure you accompany them to the swimming pool to follow the safety guidelines.

 While the Subtropical Swimming Paradise is fully stocked with swimming vests for young swimmers and safety guidelines there are things you will still need to pack for a trip to Center Parcs such as swimming nappies, armbands and towels.

 Center Parcs has a variety of playgrounds dotted around the complex which are free to use for any and all guests.
 They vary in size so every age and ability has the chance to play on the playgrounds and test their agility.